leafo/lapis/docs/html_generation.md

 You should avoid rendering widgets manually when possible.
 When in an action use the `render` [request option](#request-object-request-options).
 When in another widget use the `widget` helper function.
+Both of these methods will ensure the same output buffer is shared to avoid unnecessary string concatenations.

 ## Layouts